DaniKog/Audio_Controller_Example/README.md

 # Audio_Controller_Example
-The Audio Management System from a small project I worked on.
+The Audio Management System from a small project I worked on called ROTA.
 <br>
 ROTA by Erich Kohlweg: http://gamejolt.com/games/rota/46815
 <br>
 Originally made in untiy 4.6
 <br>
+Recompiled for Untiy 5.1
 <h1>How This Works</h1>
 The Audio for the game is handled with 2 sound sources and 4 Audio Classes